hairen/hairen.github.io/AWS_CSAA/README.md

 ### Glacier
 > + Three archive retrieval methods can be used to restore archives from Glacier
 >   + Expedited
+>     + More expensive
+>     + Use for urgent requests only.
 >   + Standard
+>     + Less expensive than Expedited
+>     + You get 10GB data retrieval free/month
 >   + Bulk
+>     + Cheapest
+>     + Use to retrieve large amounts up to Petabytes in a day.
 > + **Synchronous** Upload and **Asynchronous** Retrieval

 ### S3 Security